Trusted by 60,000+ learners worldwide

 Hand-eye coordination is not a single ability.
 It includes several interrelated sub-skills:

-• Visual tracking: Following objects or lines accurately with the eyes
+• Visual tracking: following objects or lines accurately with the eyes

-• Spatial awareness: Understanding position, distance, and direction
+• Spatial awareness: understanding position, distance, and direction

-• Motor planning: Deciding how to move the hand to achieve a goal
+• Motor planning: deciding how to move the hand to achieve a goal

-• Fine-motor control: Guiding small, precise movements in the hands and fingers
+• Fine-motor control: guiding small, precise movements in the hands and fingers

 Where It Fits in Development